ezulo/dotfiles/theme/.skeleton/README.md

 ## Theme Configuration
-The objects / directories here contain configs that will override service configs on the system (non-destructively).
+The objects / directories here contain configs that will override service configs on the system.
 These are handled differently for each service.
 I will aim to provide a brief description for each.

 #### `colors.json`
 This file contains the 16-color ANSI color scheme for your terminal, and